Mirasaki/discord.js-bot-template/README.md

 8. Use the command `node .` to start the application, or alternatively:
     - `npm run start` to keep the process alive with [PM2](https://pm2.io/ "PM2 | Official Website"), suitable for production environments. (`npm i -g pm2` to install)
     - `npm run start:dev` if you have `nodemon` installed for automatic restarts on changes, suitable for development environments.

+<h3 id="updating">Updating</h3>

+This project uses [Semantic Release](https://github.com/semantic-release/semantic-release) so you can update your own bot to the new standards of the template using a relatively simple and easy workflow:

+1. Add a new remote repository, called `upstream` here

+    - `git remote add upstream git@github.com:Mirasaki/discord.js-bot-template.git`

+2. Pull changes from the upstream repo:

+    - `git pull upstream main --allow-unrelated-histories`
+    - `--allow-unrelated-histories` is a dangerous flag, and you should only use this if you know what you're doing!
+    - Now, you should see some merge conflicts - I recommended resolving the merge in the VSCode Merge Editor
+    - If you just want it to download the changes without automatically merging, use `git fetch` instead of `git pull`

+3. If you want to disable/prevent pushing to the remote repository, set the push URL to an invalid URL using something like

+    - `git config remote.upstream.pushurl "PREVENTS_PUSH_TO_REMOTE_UPSTREAM"`

+That's it!
+You're done!
+If you know of a better workflow to pull remote changes, like `git merge -/- --squash etc` (not ideal) - please let us know by creating an issue or pull request.

+---

 > Open source, self-hosted, and MIT licensed, meaning you're in full control.